Breaking ECDSA with Electromagnetic Side-Channel Attacks: Challenges and Practicality on Modern Smartphones: Revisiting Nonce@Once

-\paragraph{Evaluating classifiers} We evaluate several methods to classify traces by swap condition.
+\paragraph{Evaluating classifiers} We evaluated several methods to classify traces by swap condition.
 Neural networks, in particular, promise high accuracy and some immunity to temporal jitter~\cite{gohr_ches_challenge, picek_sok_deep_learning_sca}.
-We train classifiers on \num{800000} traces of \num{1000} sample points, which were chosen according to the T-test.
-The remaining \num{200000} traces are used for validation.
+We trained classifiers on \num{800000}~traces of \num{1000}~sample points, which were chosen according to the t-test.
+The remaining \num{200000} traces were used for validation.
 For the evaluation of multiple classifiers, we used our measurements for OpenSSL + \textit{secp521r1}.
-The highest accuracy we achieve is \SI{98.14}{\percent} for a custom \ac{cnn} architecture.
+The highest accuracy we achieved is \SI{98.14}{\percent} for a custom \ac{cnn} architecture.
 We derived the architecture by using a \ac{cnn} published as part of the \ac{ascad}~\cite{ascad} as basis for hyperparameter tuning.
 More details on the \ac{cnn} architecture and the accuracy of other classifiers such as Gaussian templates can be found in~\cref{appendix:classifiers}.
-For \textit{Ed25519} in libgcrypt, the classifier attains a maximum accuracy of \SI{98.03}{\percent}.
+For \textit{Ed25519} in libgcrypt, the classifier attained a maximum accuracy of \SI{98.03}{\percent}.